iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 ### Install Shibboleth

 You have probably heard of OKTA, OneLogin, ADFS, PingId etc, but perhaps, not so much about Shibboleth.
-Shibboleth performs exact functions (and even more IMHO) as the popular Identity Providers; it is an open source SAML Identity Provider and it has out of the box support for LDAP, Kerberos, JAAS, X.509, SPNEGO.
-It also supports multifactor authentication with DUO, google,OpenID etc.
+Shibboleth performs exact functions (and even more IMHO) as the popular Identity Providers; it is an open-source SAML Identity Provider and it has out-of-the-box support for LDAP, Kerberos, JAAS, X.509, SPNEGO.
+It also supports multifactor authentication with DUO, google, OpenID etc.

 Modify your `/etc/hosts`: